ansible-collections/ansible-consul/README.md

 * Ubuntu: 16.04
 * Windows: Server 2012 R2

-**Note:** Do not use the ansible option `-l` to limit the hosts, as this will break populating the variables which are required to be populated for your play to work.
-If you do use `-l' you  may encounter 'Undefined is not JSON serializable' errors in the template.
+**NOTE**: This role does not work with the `ansible` limit option (`-l`) to limit the hosts, as this will break populating the host variables which are required.
+If you do use the limit option, you could encounter template errors like: `Undefined is not JSON serializable`.

 ## Role Variables